More about: Barcelona Museum Pass

 - Barcelona Museum of Contemporary Art: you can see the entire collection in 90 minutes.

-If you are visiting Barcelona with children under 16, select the free option for them when purchasing the Barcelona Museum Pass.
+If you’re visiting Barcelona with children under 16, select the free option for them when purchasing the Barcelona Museum Pass.

-Children will be given a special free card called a Boarding Pass, which they can use to stamp the attractions they visit with adults.
+Children are given a special, free card called a Boarding Pass, which they can use to get stamps at the attractions they visit with adults.

-This is one of the best ways to save time and have all the important details completely organized before you arrive in the country.
-Believe me, with all the hustle and bustle of traveling, the last thing you want is to have to run around trying to sort this out.
+It’s one of the best ways to save time and have all the important details fully organized well before your arrival in the country.
+Trust me, with all the rushing around and transfers, the last thing you want is to have to scramble to sort this out.